 - There are three different paint application methods in the aerospace industry: spraying, dipping and brushing

-- Dipping does not provided a high-quality finish, and is often used for fully coating parts and for priming.
+- Dipping does not provide a high-quality finish and is often used for fully coating parts and for priming.

 - Brushing is often used for smaller, more precise areas that are harder to reach and for cleaning up after repairs

 Applying paint to aircraft components not only adds a decorative touch to the part, but also a functional anti-corrosion coating.
 Protecting aluminum and other aircraft materials from the elements requires that almost every part be coated with a protective finish.
 However, each part has different finishing requirements.
 Components in the wing, which are exposed to the elements, may require an anti-corrosion coating but no decorative finish.
 Aircraft exterior paint can be either decorative, such as the operator’s markings on the tail, or a protective finish.

 Due to the sheer amount of paint used for aerospace components, aircraft manufacturers tend to optimize the painting process by pairing each component with an effective and efficient paint application method.

 Learn about each paint application method and the corresponding components that can be finished with each variation.
 Factors such as component size, required quality of finish and ability to access the area should all be taken into consideration.

 Code violations cannot be understated.
 Download our comprehensive PDF to learn how to design the perfect spray booth while avoiding code violations before it costs you.